 Do You Have Shoulder Arthritis?

 Shoulder arthritis occurs when the cartilage that provides a smooth gliding surface in the shoulder wears out or deteriorates.
 Arthritis in the shoulder is much less common than in the knee or the hip.
-It can be due to:

 - Osteoarthritis, which is wear and tear of the cartilage over time.